bprivat/dotfiles/README.md

 a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles.

-## Using this repo

-First, fork this repo.

-Then, add your dotfiles:

-    $ git clone git@github.com:username/dotfiles.git .dotfiles
-    $ cd .dotfiles
-    $  # edit files
-    $  # edit files
-    $ git push origin master

-Finally, to install your dotfiles onto a new system:
+To install your dotfiles onto a new system:

     $ cd $HOME
     $ git clone git@github.com:username/dotfiles.git .dotfiles